 I was shocked.
 Confused.
 Angry.
 I most certainly did not live in a void!
 She went on to explain (while I caught my breath and took the needles out of the voodoo doll) that I needed to show my ties to the publishing industry (I’m paraphrasing here, and probably getting it wrong—but this is what I took from her comments).
 See, the job of the bio she needed was to let the publisher know I was a serious writer.
 I mean sure, it is neat that I've jumped out of an airplane over New Zealand:

 But it would be neater if I did it with Michael L. Printz Winner John Green.
-(In the interest of full disclosure, I was going to say J.K.
-Rowling—but every author and his sister are doing the Harry Potter reference.)

 Anyway, enough about Brooke Taylor—check out Teri Brown’s spoof on the bio and re-write Jill Monroe’s bio and win cool prizes!